Trans-European Networks for Energy

-In November 2017, the Commission published a Communication on strengthening Europe's energy networks that reiterates the importance of building a well interconnected and integrated trans-European energy grid, accompanied by the 3rd Union list of Projects of Common Interest in energy and a factsheet on questions and answers on the projects of common interest (PCIs) in energy and the electricity interconnection target.
+In November 2017, the Commission published a Communication on strengthening Europe's energy networks that reiterates the importance of building a well interconnected and integrated trans-European energy grid, accompanied by the 3rd Union list of Projects of Common Interest in energy and a factsheet on questions and answers on these projects of common interest (PCIs).

 Projects of common interest